 I had the wonderful opportunity to participate in the Stanford Government Lecture Series last Monday, and loved engaging with undergraduate students about the challenges of Congressional policymaking.

 In the Words of My Constituents

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions, and ask questions regarding legislation and policies.
-So far this year, over 93,500 constituents have contacted me, and this month, 9,700 constituents have weighed in.
+Year to date, over 42,000 constituents contacted me, and since April, 13,830 constituents contacted me.
 I actually read every communication and every constituent receives a personal response to their specific questions and comments.
-This week, 3,069 constituents contacted our office, including:
+This week, 1,810 constituents contacted our office, including:

-- 950 constituents wrote to me in support of impeachment
+- 419 constituents wrote to me with concerns about the Mueller Report and impeachment

-- 12 constituents wrote to me in support of the CECIL Act
+- 181 constituents wrote to me about the Equality Act